open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

   facilitating interoperability and integration across various registries.
 - **Circular Reference Handling**: Circular references between semantic convention registries must be detected, reported, and rejected to prevent conflicts and maintain the integrity of the system.

-## Design Principles

-- Anyone should be able to own a semantic convention registry without any active coordination mechanism with OTEL.
-- A semantic convention registry can be private or public.
-- The OTEL project will maintain a tool to help the community to create, validate, resolve, and publish semantic convention registries.
-- The OTEL project will maintain a set of core policies that must be enforced on any semantic convention registry.
-- References between semantic conventions registries should be supported.
-- Circular references between semantic conventions registries should be detected, reported, and rejected.

 ## Semantic Convention Registry Changes